VoltLang/Volta/README.rst

 For LLVM version 3.6, you can :code:`brew install homebrew/versions/llvm36`, then add :code:`/usr/local/Cellar/llvm36/3.6.2/lib/llvm-3.6/bin` on your $PATH (you may remove it afterwards).
-The reason for doing so is, that Homebrew doesn't properly link old versions - like LLVM v3.6.
+The reason for doing so is, that Homebrew doesn't properly link non-core-only versions - like LLVM v3.6 if it comes from :code:`homebrew/versions/llvm36`.
 For example, :code:`llvm-config` won't be callable, but only :code:`llvm-config-3.6`.

 Without Homebrew, just download LLVM from the LLVM homepage, and put the bin folder